 The frequency of treatment will be determined by your vet based on your pet’s condition.
 While it is recommended to be used twice per day it can be safely used as often as your vet prescribes.

 What if my dog licked it off before I could stop him?

 If your dog licked off the ointment you should watch for any side effects and consult with your veterinarian.
 While in most cases ingesting a small amount will not be harmful, it really depends on how much was ingested and the size of your dog.

-In the event that the infection site is near your dog’s eyes, this can be a real worry.
+In the event that the infection sight is near your dog’s eyes this can be a real worry.
 If the ointment gets into your dog’s eyes then you should consult with your vet right away and try to rinse your dog’s eyes with cool water or a saline solution.